kurt-krueckeberg/open-fda-device-events/_sources/sig-dev-adv-fields.md

 - Company representation = Company representation
 - Distributor = Distributor
 - Unknown = Unknown"|`source_type:consumer`
-`device.openfda.device_name'|Y|"This is the proprietary name, or trade name, of the cleared device.
+`device.openfda.device_name`|Y|"This is the proprietary name, or trade name, of the cleared device.

 This is an `.exact` field.
 It has been indexed both as its exact string content, and also tokenized."|
 `device.generic_name`|Y|The generic or common name of the suspect medical device or a generally descriptive name (e.g. urological catheter, heart pacemaker, patient restraint, etc.).This is an `.exact` field.|`device.generic_name:LASIK` or `device.generaic_name:"refractive surgery`